-• (NET0770: CAT II) The router administrators will ensure IP source routing is disabled.
+• (NET0770: CAT II) The router administrator will ensure IP source routing is disabled.

-Proxy & Gratuitous ARPs
+Proxy and Gratuitous ARPs

 When proxy ARP is enabled on a Cisco router, it allows that router to extend the network (at Layer 2) across multiple interfaces (LAN segments).
 Because proxy ARP allows hosts from different LAN segments to look like they are on the same segment, proxy ARP is only safe when used between trusted LAN segments.
 Attackers can leverage the trusting nature of proxy ARP by spoofing a trusted host and then intercepting packets.
-You should always disable proxy ARP on router interfaces that do not require it, unless the router is being used as a LAN bridge.
+Proxy ARP should always be disabled on router interfaces that do not require it, unless the router is being used as a LAN bridge.

 A gratuitous ARP is an ARP broadcast in which the source and destination MAC addresses are the same.
 It is used to inform the network about a host's IP address.
-A spoofed gratuitous ARP message can cause network-mapping information to be stored incorrectly, causing network malfunction.
+A spoofed gratuitous ARP message can cause network mapping information to be stored incorrectly, affecting networking performance.

-- (NET0780: CAT II) The router administrators will ensure Proxy ARP is disabled. - (NET0781: CAT II) The router administrators will ensure Gratuitous ARP is disabled.
+- (NET0780: CAT II) The router administrator will ensure Proxy ARP is disabled. - (NET0781: CAT II) The router administrator will ensure Gratuitous ARP is disabled.